 Rectangular chair mats are the most popular, but for desks with built-in drawers and cupboards, a lipped mat is best as it will protect the floor underneath the desk and the area just in front of it.

 Aside from all the basic factors listed above, some chair mats are available with added benefits to increase your comfort.

 Chair mats are a very useful accessory to add to your home or office space as they increase comfort and protect your floors.

-Please note that, when you first receive your mat, you may find it curls up a little after you have unrolled it.
+Please note that when you first receive your mat, you may find it curls up a little after unrolling it.
 This is a very minor issue that should be resolved within a day or two after use.

 If you require any further assistance with chair mats or any other product from our website, please do not hesitate to contact our customer service team, who will be more than happy to help.